 - The timing belt has been replaced in a diesel vehicle within the timeframe specified by the vehicle manufacturer

-The NCTS has a complete checklist of what to check before your NCT to help you prepare for your test.
+The NCTS has a checklist of what to check before your NCT to help you prepare for your test.

 If you get your car serviced before the NCT, the NCTS advises that special attention is paid to the most common failure points:

 NCT test results

 All vehicles receive an NCT Vehicle Inspection Report after the test.
 The report details test results and explains what faults (if any) have been found.
 You will also receive a pass certificate if your car has passed the test.

 There are 3 types of test results that you can get.
 A minor result, a major result, or a dangerous result.